Long lasting benefits

 “Hand function was improved significantly in the 3 groups.
 The spectral power density of the sensorimotor rhythm band in the neurofeedback group increased after mental motor imagery.
 Maximum and mean contraction values of electrical activities of the APB muscle during voluntary contraction increased significantly after EMG-biofeedback training.
 Patients in the neurofeedback and EMG-biofeedback groups showed hand improvement similar to conventional OT.
 Further studies are suggested to assign the best protocol for neurofeedback and EMG-biofeedback therapy.”

 MyBrainDr successfully treats stroke patients with neurofeedback therapy in Cary, North Carolina.
-Click the button below to schedule your free consultation today!
+Click the button below to schedule your free evaluation today!